Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Approach

-Since an intent is usually composed by an action-object pair~\cite{https://doi.org/10.48550/arxiv.1904.08524, liu2021open}, we exploit this pattern in order to search for DOBJ, compound and AMOD arc relations.
-We perform a four level detection, which means finding the four main relations which can generate a base-intent.
-Once these relations, or a subset of them, are found, we add the pairs composed by (VERB, NOUN) and (ADJ, PRONM) with the most out/in going arcs.
-We refer to Table~\ref{tab:arcs} for a complete definition of the AR and Part-of-Speech (POS) tags considered.
-The extracted potential intents are then lemmatized using NLTK \cite{https://doi.org/10.48550/arxiv.cs/0205028}.
-Lemmatization is applied to verb and noun independently.
-The lemmatized intents are then used as classes for the zero-shot classifier based on our model.
+Since intents are usually composed by an action-object pair~\cite{https://doi.org/10.48550/arxiv.1904.08524, liu2021open}, we exploit this pattern for all languages when looking for candidate arc relationships.
+We search for DOBJ, compound, and AMOD arc relations in English.
+We must adjust this in Italian and search for AUX, ADVMOD, and compound arc relations.
+We further adapt the tags to RE, SB, and MO in German.
+We perform a four-level detection, which means finding the four primary relations that can generate a base intent using these relations.
+Once these relations, or a subset of them, are found, we add for all the languages the pairs composed by (VERB, NOUN) and, for English only, (ADJ, PRONM) with the most out/in going arcs.
+We refer to Appendix A for the Tables~\ref{tab:en_arcs}, ~\ref{tab:it_arcs} and~\ref{tab:de_arcs} for a complete definition of the AR and Part-of-Speech (POS) tags considered.
+We lemmatize the extracted potential intents using NLTK~\cite{https://doi.org/10.48550/arxiv.cs/0205028}.
+Lemmatization is applied to verbs and nouns independently.
+The lemmatized intents represent the labels that our model uses for zero-shot classification.
+Algorithm \ref{alg:algorithm} details in pseudocode the pipeline for the intent generation with $\Theta(n)$ as time complexity, where $n$ is the number of dependency arcs in an utterance.